bitwarden/help/_articles/login-with-sso/getting-started-with-sso.md

 title: Getting started with Login with SSO
 categories: [login-with-sso]
 featured: true
-popular: false
+popular: true
 tags: [sso, saml, oidc, openid, saml2.0, idp, identity]
 ---

 ## What is Login with SSO?

 The Login with SSO feature allows you to use your existing Identity Provider to authenticate into Bitwarden.
-Login with SSO is available on the current Enterprise Plan.
+Login with SSO is available on the **current** Enterprise Plan.

+### Trialing Login with SSO

+We understand that security requirements and Identity providers can vary greatly between Organizations, which is why customers on our Classic 2019 Enterprise Plan are encouraged to trial Login with SSO before upgrading to the new Enterprise Plan and deploying globally.

+To Trial our new Enterprise Plan, we recommend creating a new Trial Organization.

+Navigate to your Web Vault and select "New Organization"

+{%image /sso/trial-new-org.png Add a New Organization %}

+Select Enterprise as your plan, and remember to add as many seats as you'll need to test with.
+You will automatically get 7 free days, but you may also leverage our monthly billing option to allow for extended testing if you need.

+{%image /sso/trial-new-plan.png Select Enterprise to try Login with SSO %}

+You can now begin using your new organization to test Login with SSO.
+For self-hosted and on-premise users, you will need to do this as well to generate a new license file.
+We recommend using a separate Bitwarden instance for testing Login with SSO for self-hosted and on-premise users.

+Once you have completed your Trial and testing, [contact customer success](https://bitwarden.com/contact) to upgrade your current Enterprise Plan.
+You can also cancel your Trial Organization subscription via the [Bitwarden Web Vault](https://vault.bitwarden.com/).

+For more information on Plan comparisons, please visit our plan comparison article [here.](https://bitwarden.com/help/article/choosing-the-right-subscription-plan/)

 ### Identity Server Requirements
 - Support for SAML 2.0